Sitecore/developer-portal/data/markdown/partials/learn/faq/xm-cloud-recommended-practices/development.md

 This enables front-end devs to begin work without having to set up any local Sitecore containers of their own - they can work against one of the cloud endpoints, ideally the CM GraphQL endpoint.
 The docker learning curve and setup can be heavy, so it’s not worth it if you’re only doing frontend work.
 Additionally, by using the real cloud endpoint (instead of a local endpoint tied to a local database), front-end devs are guaranteed to be hydrating their components with the same content data that will be used in the final product.
 So the “it works fine on my machine, but it looks weird in production” scenario can be avoided.

-Front-end devs still develop and run the front-end (JavaScript) part of the project on their local machines. (on a Node server running locally - this is called the “rendering host”).
+Front-end devs still develop and run the front-end (JavaScript) part of the project on their local machines (on a Node server running locally - this is called the “rendering host”).
 As they build out components, if any changes are needed to the data incoming from the API, they communicate these needs to the back-end devs.
 So, back-end devs jump in occasionally to tweak the information architecture and front-end devs still don’t need to bother with local Sitecore containers.
 This is the favorite approach, according to all the teams we interview.

 Front-end devs like this workflow because they don’t have to learn containers, and Sitecore onboarding is minimal.